Otacrob/Metasploitable3/README.md

 ## 2️⃣ Scanning the Target Machine

-We perform a detailed scan to identify open ports and services.
+After discovering a potential victim, We perform a detailed scan to identify open ports and services.

 ```bash
 nmap -sS -sV -sC -O -Pn 172.28.128.3